 How long does it take for a customer who contacts you through social media or your contact center, or calls your company to be connected to a human agent?
 If it takes more than 20 seconds, the customer experience (CX) you provide is worse than 80% of companies out there.
 Poor customer experience could result in over half of your customers leaving your brand after as little as two bad experiences.

 In this article, we have gathered some statistics that show the importance of CX in 2023.
 We start by defining CX, and then looking at the numbers that show why you should always improve customer experience and take it seriously.

 What Is CX?

-CX is an aggregation of the quality of your products and services, your customer care, branding, dependability, availability, your website, advertising, user manuals, and ease of use.
+CX is an aggregation of the quality of your products and services, your customer care and support, branding, dependability, availability, your website, advertising, user manuals, and ease of use.
 In other words, CX denotes all the aspects of your company’s offering.

 CX is generally a misunderstood concept because many companies believe that if they create quality products that customers need, they are providing great CX.
 This is not always the case.
 For example, your company can have the greatest brains that create the most reliable products, but if you fail to make life easy for customers to buy and use your products, your attention to the customer experience is lacking.